jackyhuynh/MyAIStuff/src/1_fundamental_concepts/fundamental_ai.md

 - Example 2:
     - What is the minimum agent required to build a robot to vacuum your home?
     - I choose Goal-based to make sure it clean (cover every inch of the house).
 The tools in this case is what you can make.
 Track that I cover every square inch.
-    - Model-based is like simple-reflex except with a memory of past action, right?
+    - Model-based is like simple-reflex except with a memory of past action
+    - if the vac bot remembers where it has been and does something with that memory it is sequential if it does nothing or has not memory it is episodic

 ## Agent type:
 - Simple Reflex Agent
 - Model-based agent